kcofoni/pmwiki-mcp/mcp-publication/PUBLICATION_GUIDE.md

 1. Update [`mcp-publication/pmwiki/server.json`](./pmwiki/server.json) with the new version
 2. Build and push the new Docker image
-3. Simply rerun `mcp-publisher publish` - the tool will automatically handle the update
+3. Simply rerun `mcp-publisher publish` - the tool will automatically update the registry entry

 ## Troubleshooting

-### PR Gets Rejected
+### Publication Fails with Validation Errors

-Common reasons for rejection:
+Common reasons for validation failures:
 - **Invalid JSON**: Validate with `jq . server.json`
 - **Missing Docker Image**: Ensure the image exists on Docker Hub
 - **Incorrect Schema**: Check against the JSON schema specified in `$schema`
 - **Incomplete Information**: Ensure all required fields are filled
+- **Namespace Authentication**: Verify you're authenticated with the correct GitHub account for your namespace

 ### Docker Image Not Found